TwoBitMachines/Safire2DCameraDocs/source/modules/introduction.rst

 Introduction
 ++++++++++++

-If reading the pdf version, go to https://twobitmachines.github.io/SafireEngineDocs for a more readable experience.
+If reading the auto generated pdf version, go to https://twobitmachines.github.io/SafireEngineDocs for a more readable experience.
 If you have any questions or feedback, please contact us at TwoBitMachinesDev@gmail.com.